SharonLutz/reverseMA/README.md

 ## reverseC
-This package examines the performance of mediation analysis (reverseMA) and Mendelian Randomization (reverseMR) methods in the presence of reverse causality.
-2 functions determine the power and type 1 error rate to detect the indirect and direct path when the mediator and outcome are switched. (reverseMAsim and reverseMRsim) 2 functions implement these methods for user inputted data. (reverseMAdata and reverseMRdata).
+This package examines the performance of mediation analysis and Mendelian Randomization methods.

 ## Installation
 ```